HOW-TO: Request a Conference

 OVERVIEW

 In order to have a conference site in CMT, you will need to request one.
-This document explains how to fill out the New Site Request form.

-1. Any user (CO-CHAIR) added must have a valid CMT account in order to be added to the conference.
+2. All users, REGARDLESS OF ROLES must have a valid CMT account in order to be added to the conference.

 VALID CONFERENCE YEAR

 CMT conference sites cannot be created for conferences more than one numeric year out.
-For example, in January 2023 we cannot create a conference site for January 2025, but we can create a site for a conference which ends in December 2024.
+For example, in January 2026 we cannot create a conference site for January 2028, but we can create a site for a conference which ends in December 2027.

-ONCE CONFERENCE IS APPROVED
+ONCE CONFERENCE IS CREATED

 ACCEPTABLE EMAILS